-nor parameterization of the outlier process.
-It involves fitting a parametric density to only the inner $100(1 - \alpha)$ percent of observations, acknowledging that the outlying observations may be drawn from a different but unknown distribution.
+In this paper we develop a new statistical approach to the problem of estimating and then evaluating censored densities for the errors associated with economic forecasts, or indeed with any set of observations.
+Our approach lies midway between a nonparametric approach and assuming that a parametric function applies to the whole of the distribution.5 It requires neither subjective assessment of what constitutes an outlier nor parameterization of the outlier process.
+It involves fitting a parametric density to only the inner $100(1-\alpha)$ percent of observations, acknowledging that the outlying observations may be drawn from a different but unknown distribution.
 The technique is of obvious use in the aftermath of the current pandemic as an alternative to manual (judgment-based) adjustment.

-Our approach thus offers an alternative to model-based methods such as Carriero et al. (2021), who, when modeling and forecasting macroeconomic data, downweight extreme observations, such as those observed during the COVID-19 pandemic, by allowing for both persistent and temporary heteroscedasticity.
-Transitory outliers are modelled either by t-distributed error processes or by parameterizing an outlier volatility state as in the so-called stochastic volatility outlier-adjusted (SVO) model of Stock and Watson (2016).
+Our approach thus offers an alternative to model-based methods such as those of Carriero et al. (2022), who, when modeling and forecasting macroeconomic data, downweight extreme observations, such as those observed during the COVID-19 pandemic, by allowing for both persistent and temporary heteroscedasticity.
+Transitory outliers are modeled either by t-distributed error processes or by parameterizing an outlier volatility state as in the so-called stochastic volatility outlier-adjusted (SVO) model of Stock and Watson (2016).
 Like our approach, the SVO model requires the forecaster to specify how frequently outliers occur.
 But unlike our approach, it requires making a choice about what density the outliers are drawn from.
 The use of censored density forecasts can also be contrasted with dropping outlier observations in estimation, as Schorfheide and Song (2020) propose when modeling in the aftermath of the pandemic.

 The techniques needed for estimating censored distributions are well known.
 Observations in the censored region are given a likelihood computed from the probability of the observation in question being in the censored region.
 This method is easy to apply if the censoring is at known points.
 The probability of being in the censored region then depends on the mass of the uncensored part of the distribution lying between the known censor points.
 That is determined by the parameters describing the uncensored part of the distribution.
 But this method does not work if the censoring applies to a known proportion of the distribution rather than to observations outside known numerical limits.
-Accordingly, this paper develops and then evaluates a fixed-point solution to the problem of estimating the parameters of a distribution that applies to a known (central) proportion of a set of observations.
-We show that, for the GDP forecasts produced by the MPC and the FRB staff, this approach results in a more Gaussian distribution than if all the observations were assumed to be distributed according to the parameteric distribution.
+Accordingly, this paper develops a fixed-point algorithm to solve the problem of estimating the parameters of a distribution that applies to a known (central) proportion of a set of observations.
+We show that, for the GDP forecasts produced by the MPC and the FRB staff, this approach results in a distribution closer to Gaussianity than if all the observations were assumed to be distributed according to the parametric distribution.